-Follow the payment instructions on the application form.
+Follow the instructions in the application.
 You can pay by credit card (Visa, MasterCard or American Express) or cheque payable to the Director of Employment Standards.

 Note: Debit cards (such as Interac or Visa Debit) cannot be used to pay the licence fee.

 If this is your first application, you can only request a one-year licence.